 6 Customer Service Reports That Every Manager Needs

-- 6 customer service reports for better service
+- 6 key customer service reports every support manager needs

 How many customer service requests have you received today?

 More importantly, how many requests have been responded to?